nixworks/public/news/2015/05/18/README.md

 ##### United States Secretary of State
 ### [The United States Secretary of State, John Kerry, assures South Korea of "ironclad" American security commitments on a visit to Seoul while accusing North Korea of a litany of crimes. ](/news/2015/05/18/the-united-states-secretary-of-state-john-kerry-assures-south-korea-of-ironclad-american-security-commitments-on-a-visit-to-seoul-while.md)
-_Context: North Korea, John Kerry, Seoul, United States Secretary of State, South Korea_
+_Context: North Korea, South Korea, John Kerry, Seoul, United States Secretary of State_

 ##### Philippines
 ### [The Philippines says that it is willing to accept 3,000 Rohingya refugees after an accusation by a newspaper was made.
 Last week Indonesia turned away boats carrying over 1,000 Rohingya refugees. ](/news/2015/05/18/the-philippines-says-that-it-is-willing-to-accept-3-000-rohingya-refugees-after-an-accusation-by-a-newspaper-was-made-last-week-indonesia-t.md)
-_Context: Philippines, Indonesia, Rohingya_
+_Context: Indonesia, Philippines, Rohingya_

 ##### Scott Driscoll
 ### [Scott Driscoll, a former member of the Legislative Assembly of the Australian state of Queensland, has been committed to stand trial on fraud charges. ](/news/2015/05/18/scott-driscoll-a-former-member-of-the-legislative-assembly-of-the-australian-state-of-queensland-has-been-committed-to-stand-trial-on-frau.md)
-_Context: Scott Driscoll, Queensland, Legislative Assembly, State_
+_Context: State, Scott Driscoll, Legislative Assembly, Queensland_

 ##### U.S. President
 ### [President of the United States Barack Obama bans the provision of some military-type equipment to local police departments and restricts access to other types of equipment following recent tensions between police and minority communities. ](/news/2015/05/18/president-of-the-united-states-barack-obama-bans-the-provision-of-some-military-type-equipment-to-local-police-departments-and-restricts-acc.md)
-_Context: Barack Obama, U.S. President, police department_
+_Context: U.S. President, police department, Barack Obama_

 ##### Bob Hewitt
 ### [Former Australian tennis player Bob Hewitt is jailed for six years in South Africa for raping underaged girls. ](/news/2015/05/18/former-australian-tennis-player-bob-hewitt-is-jailed-for-six-years-in-south-africa-for-raping-underaged-girls.md)
-_Context: Bob Hewitt, South Africa_
+_Context: South Africa, Bob Hewitt_

 ##### Stepping Hill Hospital
 ### [Victorino Chua, a nurse at Stepping Hill Hospital, Stockport, is found guilty for the murder of two patients following the 2011 Stepping Hill Hospital poisoning incident. ](/news/2015/05/18/victorino-chua-a-nurse-at-stepping-hill-hospital-stockport-is-found-guilty-for-the-murder-of-two-patients-following-the-2011-stepping-hil.md)